-We're putting a spotlight on diversity and equality work in culture, while building a multiyear plan to improve them in our network and beyond.
+We're putting a spotlight on diversity and equality work in culture, while structuring our commitment to improve them in our network and beyond.

 For many years the ENCC has been working on diversity and inclusion, with a specific focus on disability.
 Our network and many of our members have been partners in remarkable projects about arts education for disabled persons, sign and sound theatre for mixed deaf and hearing audiences; and music and migration.